-The Friends of the Elderly Group has partnered with the British Dietetic Association (BDA) to support Nutrition and Hydration Week 2017.
-Throughout the week, we will be highlighting the importance of good nutrition and hydration in older age.
+Friends of the Elderly has partnered with the British Dietetic Association (BDA) to highlight the importance of good nutrition and hydration in older age.

 Do we need to eat less as we get older?
 What do we need to eat to keep our bodies functioning well?